harrypujols/frameworkless/readme.md

-# Alchemy Sign
+# Frameworkless Framework

-A quick Web toy by Harry Pujols
+A rapid static site boilerplate using modern stuff

 ## To install